 Place a bowl of water in the microwave and heat for three or four minutes.
 Leave in the microwave for another several minutes to allow the steam from the boiling water to fill the microwave.
 Spray an antibacterial or bleach kitchen cleaning product into the microwave and let this soak with the hot water.
 Once the grime has been loosened, wipe away the dirt with a clean cloth.
 This simple cleaning hack means you don’t have to over-exert yourself trying to scrub, which can often happen with those stubborn stains.

 #6 Let the products do the work

-After application, leaving the cleaning products for a few minutes will allow the chemicals to soak into any dirt, meaning they will start coming away from the surface before you’ve had to manually scrub them.
+After application, leaving the cleaning products for a few minutes is a simple cleaning hack that will allow the chemicals to soak into any dirt, meaning they will start coming away from the surface before you’ve had to manually scrub them.
 This will reduce the amount of strength and time needed to clean any mould or lime scale yourself.
 If this doesn’t work the first time, repeat the process and leave the products on for a longer period of time.

 #7 Get creative with dryer sheets

 Dryer sheets have many more usages than keeping your laundry soft.
 Have some stubborn dirt on your pots and pans?
 Leave a non-woven polyester dryer sheet in a pan, filled with hot water, overnight to help soften the leftover food.
 In the morning, use the dryer sheet to wipe away the lifted dirt.